 On June 27, 2018, an event on the topic of citizen science and law was held in cooperation with the Federal Ministry of Education, Science and Research, the University of Vienna and the Center for citizen science.
 The main focus of the event was on the effects of the General Data Protection Regulation (GDPR), which had come into force one month earlier, on citizen science projects.
 You will find the presentation of the speaker Dipl.
 Ing.
 Annemarie Hofer at the bottom of the page under the point "Download Attachments".
 The presentation is based on a master thesis.

 A catalogue of recommendations for citizen science projects for implementing GDPR can be found on the Website "Zenodo".

 The working group was coordinated in cooperation with Wissenstransferzentrum Ost (WTZ Ost).

-Citizen science exists through the collaboration between a variety of participants who all bring their different experiences and wide-ranging expertise.
-The inclusion of the potential and knowledge of participants enables projects that would not otherwise be possible.
-The collaboration of a wide range of people in a research project is accompanied by a significant level of responsibility with regard to data protection and compliance with statutory provisions.
-In addition to provisions in the European General Data Protection Regulation (GDPR), other regulations must be adhered to, such as copyright law (e.g., when creating texts or images) or licensing laws (e.g., when using texts or images).
+Citizen science thrives on the cooperation between a large number of participants, who bring with them a wealth of experience and a wide range of know-how.
+By including the potentials and knowledge of the participants, projects are made possible that would otherwise not be conceivable.
+The cooperation of different people in a research project is accompanied by a great responsibility in terms of data protection and compliance with legal regulations.
+In addition to the provisions of the European General Data Protection Regulation (GDPR), other regulations, such as copyrights (e.g. when creating texts or images) or licensing rights (e.g. when using texts or images) must be observed.

 In a joint event on 28 May 2019, the Center for Citizen Science, the Citizen Science Network Austria and the Open Science Network Austria (OANA), as well as the Federal Ministry for Education, Science and Research invited project managers to learn more about “rights to images”, copyright law and licensing law in citizen science projects, among other subjects, and to discuss these with experts.